HOI-PAGE: Zero-Shot Human-Object Interaction Generation with Part Affordance Guidance

-\mypara{Dataset.} We collected 24 daily objects from Sketchfab.com, spanning categories such as household items (\eg, vacuum cleaner), sports equipment (\eg, barbell), instruments (\eg, guitar), and transportation devices (\eg, bicycle).
+\mypara{Dataset.} We collected 24 daily objects from Sketchfab.com, spanning categories such as household items, sports equipment, instruments, and transportation devices.
 Each object is a textured 3D mesh and canonicalized with a consistent upright orientation.
 A signed distance field (SDF) is precomputed for each object.
 We prepared 16 text prompts for single-person single-object interactions and 5 prompts for multi-person or multi-object scenarios, respectively.

-\mypara{Baselines.} We compare our approach with the state-of-the-art methods HOI-Diff \cite{peng2025hoidiff} and CHOIS \cite{li2024controllable}, which generate \textit{single-person single-object interactions} from text prompts.
+\mypara{Baselines.} We compare with the state-of-the-art HOI-Diff \cite{peng2025hoidiff} and CHOIS \cite{li2024controllable}, which generate \textit{single-person single-object interactions} from text prompts.
 These baselines were trained on real-world captured data of people interacting with indoor objects.
-We use the pre-trained models released by the authors and adapt them to the Sketchfab dataset (as we do not have any 4D ground truth for this data for training).
+We use the pre-trained models released by the authors and adapt them to the Sketchfab dataset, as we do not have any 4D ground truth for this data for training.
 CHOIS additionally requires object waypoints as input, which we provide by using the object waypoints generated by our approach.

 \mypara{Evaluation Metrics.}